 The Expanded In-home Services for the Elderly Program (EISEP)

-EISEP assists elders who need help with Activities of Daily Living (ADLs: e.g., dressing, bathing, personal care) and Instrumental Activities of Daily Living (IADLs: e.g., shopping, cooking) who want to remain at home and are not eligible for Medicaid.
-In 2011, the EISEP regulations were amended to provide opportunities for increased consumer control over in home services by providing for Consumer Directed In home Services (CDIS).
+In 2011, the EISEP regulations were amended to provide opportunities for increased consumer control over in-home services by providing for Consumer Directed In home Services (CDIS).
 CDIS under EISEP is a person centered planning approach that empowers the older adult by enabling him/her (or his/her representative) to hire, train and oversee their in-home support workers.
-Currently, CDIS under EISEP is offered in ten counties (Albany, Broome, Cayuga, Dutchess, Oneida, Onondaga, Orange, Otsego, Tompkins, and Washington).
-It is expected that this option will become available in additional counties in the 2013-2014 State Fiscal Year.

 EISEP is not an entitlement program and, thus, does not serve all older individuals in need.
 This program operates under a fixed, capped budget and uses a sliding fee scale based on income to determine customer cost sharing requirements.
-Although EISEP is targeted to low income elderly, clients who are financially able may receive needed services, provided they pay for the services.
-The amount a client pays depends on his or her income.
+Although EISEP is targeted to low income older adults, consumers who are financially able may receive needed services, provided they pay for the services.
+The amount a consumer pays depends on his or her income.
 For individuals who are unable to pay for the full cost of their care, EISEP funds cover part or all of the costs of needed services.
-Eighteen percent of EISEP clients were required to cost share during SFY 2011-12 and provided almost $1.5 million to expand the program.
-In addition, other non-cost share clients voluntarily contributed over $332,000 to increase service delivery.
+Eighteen percent of EISEP consumers were required to cost share during SFY 2011-2012 and provided almost $1.5 million to expand the program.
+In addition, other non-cost share consumers voluntarily contributed over $332,000 to increase service delivery.